Veivan/SemanticKernelLabs/README.md

 # Using Semantic Kernel, Microsoft.Extensions.AI and Ollama for chat completion service.

 ## 📌 Lab1 : Using of KernelArguments and KernelFunction (plugin)

 LLM doesn't use plugin - it calls manually.

 ## 📌 Lab2 : Using of IChatCompletionService with Ollama client

 IChatCompletionService implementation should be prepared fr using Ollama.
 Function for chatting with Ollama based on information of ChatHistory prepared.

+## 📌 Lab3 : Using of Hugging Face's model

+Worked earlier but doesn't work for now (Response status code does not indicate success: 410 (Gone).')